1,435 texts · Page 4 of 30

 Ever cracked open a really, really old book and wondered, "Who wrote this thing, anyway?"
 I mean, does it even matter who penned the words, as long as the wisdom inside shines brig...

-It's a question that still echoes today, isn't it?
 "What's the difference," Rav Pappa asks, "between those earlier generations, the ones practically swimming in miracles, and us?
-W...
+What makes us different?
+Why don’t we see the same t...

 The way a river delta mirrors the branches of a tree?
 The way a family dynamic can mirror a national one?
 Kabbalah, the Jewish mystical tradition, suggests this isn't just a coinci...

-We often think of the Torah as a set of rules and stories.
+The Torah is often remembered as a set of rules and stories.
 But what if I told you that those stories and rules are just the tip of the iceberg?
-The great Kabbalist, Baal HaSulam, w...
+The great Kabbalist, Baal HaSulam,...

 This isn't just any book.
 It's a foundational text of Kabbalah, Jewish mysticism.
 A mystical commentary on the Torah, the first five books of the Hebrew Bible, brimming with secret...